keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

   pre- and post-deployment.
-- Tasks referenced by `KeptnApp` are defined in a [KeptnTaskDefinition](taskdefinition.md) resource, which can define either an executable task or a container.
+- Tasks referenced by `KeptnApp` are defined in a [KeptnTaskDefinition](taskdefinition.md) resource, which can either use the Deno-runtime container that is included in KLT or an application container that you define.

 ## Synopsis